kheller18/data-structures-algorithms/questions/frontEnd.md

     + `ClickJacking`: is an attack which lets the developer fool the users into thinking that they are clicking one thing but actually they are clicking the other one.

 16. What is Coercion in JavaScript?
-    + The conversion of two different build-in Types of JavaScript is called Coercion.
+    + `Coercion`: The conversion of two different build-in Types of JavaScript is called Coercion.
 It comes in two forms, Explicit and implicit.

 17. What is IIFEs?
     + `IIFEs`: stands for Immediately-Invoked Function Expression.
 This executes immediately after you create it.